 Whatever makes you feel fulfilled and focused in life, go do it.

-Recognize that feeling hurt temporarily is very normal, especially if you’ve been dating this person for a while.
+Recognize that it’s completely normal to feel hurt temporarily, especially if you’ve been dating this person for a while.

-Take this as a learning opportunity—extract lessons from the relationship or interaction and then move on.
+Take this as a learning opportunity—draw lessons from the relationship or interaction and then move on.

 If you did something wrong, you can find ways to make amends by volunteering, spreading kindness and forgiveness, and choosing to make healthy, positive choices in the future.